Joey305/autodock-WEBSERVER/README.md

 # AutoDock-Vina PrepServer

 AutoDock-Vina PrepServer is a Flask-based web application for assembling molecular docking job packages.
-It helps a user upload or fetch receptor structures, define docking boxes, prepare receptors, upload ligand inputs, and export a ready-to-run package for either local execution or an LSF-style HPC workflow.
+It provides a browser workflow for collecting receptor structures, defining docking boxes, preparing receptors, uploading ligand inputs, and exporting ready-to-run AutoDock Vina package archives for local execution or LSF-style cluster workflows.

-The repository also includes the Python scripts that the generated package uses for ligand conformer generation, AutoDock Vina batch docking, score parsing, PyMOL export, and plotting.
+The repository also includes the Python scripts bundled into generated packages for ligand conformer generation, batch docking, score parsing, result aggregation, plotting, and PyMOL-oriented export.

+## Overview

+This project is intended for teams that want a reproducible, browser-driven entry point for AutoDock Vina job preparation without hand-building directory trees for every run.
+It is especially useful when researchers, students, or shared lab users need a lightweight portal for packaging docking studies while still retaining access to the underlying runtime scripts.

-## Who this is for
+## Who This Is For

 - Researchers preparing AutoDock Vina screening jobs
-- Lab members who want a browser-based setup workflow instead of hand-building folders
+- Lab members who want a guided browser workflow for receptor and ligand intake
+- Users generating portable ZIP packages for downstream docking execution
+- HPC-oriented groups packaging jobs for LSF-based environments
-- Developers who need to maintain or extend the portal and its packaged runtime scripts
+- Developers extending the Flask app or the packaged docking utilities
+- Contributors evaluating the project structure and validation workflow

 ## Features

-- Public, no-login workflow by default
+- Public, browser-based workflow by default
-- Receptor intake from single files, ZIP uploads, folder uploads, or RCSB PDB fetches
+- Receptor intake from single-file uploads, ZIP uploads, folder uploads, or RCSB PDB fetches
 - Interactive docking-center selection in the browser
-- Receptor cleanup and preparation into PDBQT-compatible outputs
+- Receptor preparation into docking-ready outputs
 - Ligand intake from `.sdf`, `.smiles`, `.smi`, `.csv`, ZIP archives, or folder uploads
-- Ligand upload normalization that ignores macOS junk files and flattens nested ligand paths
+- Ligand upload normalization that ignores common macOS metadata files and flattens nested ligand paths
-- Build output in two modes:
+- Package generation in two modes:
   - `portable` for generic local execution
-  - `lsf` for lab/HPC packaging with generated scheduler scripts
+  - `lsf` for environments that use LSF scheduler workflows
-- Included post-processing scripts for docking score parsing, aggregation, plotting, and PyMOL-oriented export
+- Bundled post-processing scripts for score parsing, aggregation, plotting, and PyMOL-oriented export

 ## Tech Stack

 - Backend: [Flask](https://flask.palletsprojects.com/), Flask-Login, Flask-WTF, Flask-SQLAlchemy
 - Database: SQLite by default
 - Language: Python 3
-- Scientific Python libraries used in this repo: RDKit, pandas, NumPy, matplotlib
+- Scientific Python libraries used in this repository: RDKit, pandas, NumPy, matplotlib
 - External scientific executables used by the workflow:
   - Open Babel (`obabel`) for receptor and ligand conversion steps
   - AutoDock Vina (`vina`) for docking runs in generated packages
 - Bundled tool source: `AutoDockTools_py3/`
-- Frontend: server-rendered HTML templates plus static CSS/JS assets; no Node build pipeline is present
+- Frontend: server-rendered HTML templates with static CSS/JS assets
 - Scheduler support: LSF helper script generation

 ## Repository Structure